jamiesykescreode/cdev-environment-local/README.md

 With the last AMPPS update being over a year ago and the latest supported PHP version being 7.1 it's difficult to test certain sites fully as some newer sites are currently using PHP 7.2.

-The CDev Local environment plugin aims to help this by using the existing local modules Apache, PHP and MariaDB (a mysql drop in replacement).
+The cdev Local environment plugin aims to help this by using the existing local modules Apache, PHP and MariaDB (a mysql drop in replacement).
 It aims to improve the workflow however due to the nature of it there are a number of very in depth dependencies required in order to get it to work.

 ## Installing